esmf-org/esmf/src/addon/ESMX/README.md

         OCN
       @

+  Components:

     ATM:
       model:            Tawas     # model value is case insensitive to match Fortran
       ompNumThreads:    4
       attributes:
         Verbosity:      low
       petList:          [3, [2-0]]  # petList is list of scalars and lists.
                                     # each list again can be of scalars and lists
                                     # recursively.
       stdout:
         filename:       atm.out

     OCN:
       model:            lumo
       petList:          [0-1, 3]
       attributes:
         Verbosity:      low
       stdout:           {filename: lumo.out}
       stderr:           {filename: lumo.err}
 ```

-On the highest level, `ESMX Run Configuration` is expected to define the `ESMX` key, as well as a key for every component that is listed in the `componentList` found under the `Driver` level.
-The `ESMX` key is associated with a map containing the `App` and `Driver` keys.
-The `App` key must be present if `ESMX Run Configuration` is read by the `ESMX_EXE_NAME` executable, but is optional (and will be ignored) in case `esmfRun.yaml` is read by the `esmx_driver`.
+On the highest level, *ESMX Run Configuration* is expected to define the `ESMX` key.
+The `ESMX` key is associated with a map containing the `App`, `Driver`, and `Components` keys.
+The `App` key must be present if *ESMX Run Configuration* is read by the `ESMX_EXE_NAME` executable, but is optional (and will be ignored) in case `esmfRun.yaml` is read by the `esmx_driver`.

 #### ESMX/App Options